irisnet/irishub/docs/cli-client/distribution/withdraw-address.md

 ## Description

-Query withdraw address of a delegator
+Query the withdraw address of a delegator

 ## Usage